 1. Download and install the 15 day trial of the latest 32-bit or 64-bit DataDirect Connect XE for ODBC Salesforce driver for Microsoft Windows.

 2. Create an ODBC data source to Salesforce.com.
-Here is a great video by Jeff Leinbach to create the data source.
+Here is a great video to help you install and set up an ODBC driver on Windows.

 Note: Since PowerPivot can load large amounts of data in-memory, it is recommended to run the ODBC driver in server mode to avoid running out of memory.
 To do this, go to the "SQL Engine" tab of the ODBC data source and change "SQL Engine Mode" to "1 - Server" and click "Edit Server Settings" and click services: "Start" button.